~ Draco and Hermione ~

 "Yes sir!" replied the elf in determination.
-Before anyone else could interfere, he had clicked his fingers and vanished on the spot.
-It had all happened so fast, and Harry sat back with a wide smile as he looked at Ron.
-Dobby really was a life-saver.
+Before anyone else could interfere, the elf clicked his fingers and vanished on the spot.

-"It's only a matter of time now," said Hermione, breaking the agonizing silence once more.
+"It's only a matter of time now," said Hermione, breaking the agonising silence once more.

 "You're just angry because I figured it out," Hermione continued smugly.
 Draco rolled his eyes for what felt like the millionth time.

 "Whatever," he muttered in reply, "you little nerd."

 "See!
 You can't accept being wrong so you have to insult me to make yourself feel better," said Hermione exasperatedly.
 It had been going on for quite some time, a constant back and forth bickering to pass the time.
 It was a very dull cellar and the only thing to do was talk, no matter who the conversation was with.
 After spending the previous two days talking to Ollivander and Luna, there wasn't much to talk about with them.
 And since they were enemies, frustrating Malfoy seemed like the appropriate thing to do.

 "I'm sick of talking to you.
 I don't socialise with mudbloods and Gryffindor's," Draco said as he closed his eyes and tried, once again, to block her out.
 But there was a sudden crack! and his eyes shot open in alarm.
 There stood Dobby, his old house elf.

 "Miss Hermione!
 Dobby has been sent by Harry Potter to rescue you from the cellar at Malfoy Ma-" Dobby began to say, a bit too loud.